Kazakhstan Temir Joly: History

-100% of KTZ's shares are owned by the state through the Samruk-Kazyna fund.
-Aidar Ryskulov is the chairman of the Board of Directors of Kazakhstan Temir Zholy.
-Nurlan Sauranbayev is the chairman of the management board of the company.
+Following the collapse of the Soviet Union, three state-operated railway administrations (Almaty, Tselinnaya, and West Kazakhstan) were formed.
+All three railways were previously divisions of Soviet Railways.
+By 1996, the three railways were in an extremely poor condition, financially and operationally.
+The vast majority of locomotives and rolling stock were aging, whilst maintenance and effiecientcy were declining.

+In 1997 the railways were combined into KTZ as a republican state enterprise.
+In 2002, KTZ was reformed as a joint stock company, whilst staying under state ownership.
+In 2008, KTZ was transferred to the state owned sovereign wealth fund, Samruk-Kazyna.

 The TransKazakhstanTrunk Railways project

 The potential of Kazakhstan to act as a transit in the trade between China, Europe, and even the eastern coast of America, as envisioned in the Trans-Asian Railway proposal, has not yet been fulfilled.
 Current rail transport between China and Europe as part of the Eurasian Land Bridge goes over the Trans-Siberian Railway, is lengthy, and requires bogie exchanges.

 KTZ is engaging on a major railroad project to link China and Southeast Asia to Europe for a length of 2400 mi.
 Currently the plan is to run the railway through Turkmenistan to Iran; Iran is linked to Turkey and Europe's standard gauge system In May 2013, a new rail link opened between Uzen (Kazakhstan) and Serhetyaka (Turkmenistan), crossing the border at Bolashak.
 The railway is 146 km long and cost 65bn tenge.
 The railway is Russian gauge; there would be a break of gauge when the railway reaches the Iranian border.

 Construction for the new line will start at the eastern border town of Druzhba to go to Aktau on the Caspian Sea.
 Construction is expected to start in 2006 and take four years.
 The total cost of the project is $5–7 billion.
 A link from Aktau to Iran is also required.

 The transport corridor through Kazakhstan has the potential to provide a railway-ship link between China and the east coast of North America through the Northern East West corridor.